-Maginnis Law, PLLC’s employment attorneys represent employees unlawfully denied compensation from their employers.
+Maginnis Howard’s employment attorneys represent employees unlawfully denied compensation from their employers.
 Our attorneys are experienced in the various laws governing minimum wage, overtime wages, and other unpaid wages (vacation pay, bonuses, commissions, sick pay, and paid time off), including the North Carolina Wage and Hour Act (NCWHA) and the Fair Labor Standards Act (FLSA).
 We generally provide free consultations to employees who have not been monies owed to them by their employers.

 Under North Carolina law, a prevailing employee represented by an attorney in an unpaid wages/salary lawsuit may be able to recover his reasonable attorneys’ fees, court costs, and interest.
 Furthermore, because bonuses are “wages” under the NCWHA, a prevailing plaintiff can be awarded twice the amount of unpaid wages as “liquidated damages.”
 Thus, if an employee is owed $15,000 in wages, a judge can award the employee $30,000, plus attorneys’ fees and costs.

 Our attorneys represent employees who are owed compensation throughout North Carolina.
 We understand how important wage and hour issues are to individuals and families and actively apply the unique and nuanced wage laws contained in the NCWHA and FLSA in assisting employees across various industries with their individual cases.

 If you are one of a group of employees who is not being paid, we do have the ability to represent a group collectively if you are all dealing with the same failures to pay wages.